demarey/HotelApp/README.md

    </dependency>
 ```
 And that's it!
 You don't have to hunt around to know in which other JARs (and in which versions) you need to run Hibernate 3.0.3; Maven will do it for you!

-The XML structure for dependencies in Maven 2 is similar to the one used in Maven 1.
-The main difference is the scope tag, which is explained in the following section.

 ##Dependency scopes